Avian Flu: 10 Questions, 10 Answers

 - Emergency responders not critical to pandemic response

-- Public safety workers (firefighters, police, 911 dispatchers, correctional
+- Public safety workers (firefighters, police, 911 dispatchers, correctional facility staff)

-- Utility workers essential for maintaining power, water, and sewage
+- Utility workers essential for maintaining power, water, and sewage systems

-- Transportation workers transporting fuel, water, food, and medical
+- Transportation workers transporting fuel, water, food, and medical supplies

 - Transportation workers providing public ground transportation

-- Telecommunications and internet technology workers essential for network
+- Telecommunications and internet technology workers essential for network operation and maintenance

 - Other key government health decision-makers